Brook (One Piece): Musical talent

-History
+Appearances

 A cosplay of Brook as he appeared when he was first alive.

-Rumbar Pirates and Laboon

-Over fifty years ago, Brook was once the leader of "a battle convoy in a certain kingdom".
-At some point before becoming a pirate, Brook was friends with a mysterious little girl named Gunko who would later be revealed as a World Noble of the Manmayer Family and direct servant to Great Imu.
-Then he became the musician swordsman of the music-themed Rumbar Pirates, and later Brook took over the crew as the new captain.
-The Rumbar Pirates were all killed, but the power of the Paramecia-type Revive-Revive Fruit (ヨミヨミの実, Yomi Yomi no Mi) allowed "Dead Bones" Brook to rise again and live a second life as a skeleton.
+One Piece

+Seventy-nine years ago, Brook was an orphan who lived in a landfill in the Kingdom of Esperia.
+He was befriended by its prince Reuven, who feigned being a commoner and rescued him from the Navy after he was caught stealing curry powder.
+After Reuven took him in and sponsored his education, he succeeded Reuven's wife Candelle as the leader of a battle convoy.
+He befriended Reuven's daughter, princess Shuri, and falls in love with her mother, Queen Candelle, despite her marriage to King Reuven.
+Shuri would later disappear during a visit to Marijoa and eventually kills Reuven.

-Already pirates before the era of Gold Roger, the Rumbar Pirates and the baby whale Laboon enter the Grand Line.
-Laboon took a particular liking to "Humming Brook"'s peculiar afro and his enchanting music.
+After Shuri disappeared, he became the musician swordsman of the music-themed Rumbar Pirates.
+Already pirates before the era of Gold Roger, the Rumbar Pirates and the baby island whale Laboon enter the Grand Line.
+Laboon took a particular liking to "Humming Brooks peculiar afro and his enchanting music.
 Promising to return after sailing the Grand Line, the crew left Laboon with Crocus at the lighthouse at Reverse Mountain, stating that the Grand Line is too dangerous for such a small whale.
 The crew captain "Calico" Yorki (キャラコのヨーキ, Kyarako no Yōki) is forced to flee the Grand Line after he catches a disease, leaving Brook to be captain.

-Death, resurrection, and isolation for 50 years

 Brook's crew was slaughtered by an unknown pirate crew after they entered a mysterious, misty area of the sea known as the Florian Triangle.
+The Rumbar Pirates were all killed by the poisons used by an enemy pirate crew which couldn't be treated because their doctor was killed.
 They played one last song for Laboon as they died, which Brook recorded with the use of a Tone Dial.
+The power of the Paramecia-type Revive-Revive Fruit (ヨミヨミの実, Yomi Yomi no Mi) allowed "Dead Bones" Brook to rise again and live a second life as a skeleton.

 Because Brook ate the Revive Revive Fruit, the spirit of his soul returned to the Grand Line.
-However, he got lost due to the intense fog in the Florian Triangle.
-After wandering for some time, he finally found his body, which had decayed to nothing but bleached bones leaving only his afro (which remained due to strong roots).
+However, the soul got lost due to the intense fog in the Florian Triangle.
+After wandering for some time, he finally found his body which had decayed to nothing but bleached bones leaving only his afro (which remained due to strong roots).
 Brook was returned to life as a walking, talking skeleton.
 During the time he spent alone on his former crew's ship, he had almost no contact with other human beings, leading to eccentric behavior at odds with social norms and a constant urge to make bone jokes and puns.

 Eight years before meeting the Straw Hat crew, he was captured by Gecko Moria, who stole his shadow and placed it in the body of the legendary samurai Ryuma.
 Because he could no longer be exposed to sunlight, a side effect of having no shadow in One Piece, Brook remains in the Florian Triangle, under the protective cover of the thick fog, until he meets the Straw Hat Pirates.